srotberg/scraping_rental_data/README.md

-# Scraping Rental Data From Craigslist
+# Scraping Rental Data

-This [code](scraping_example.py) scrapes rental data from Craigslist.
+This [code](scraping_example.py) scrapes rental data.
 For a given url, it scrapes all the listings of that area and produces a .csv file with rents, number of bedrooms, location, GPS coordinates, and distance to downtown.

 Note that if the code loops over thousands of listings, this may take about 5-10 minutes to execute.